sekou11/JavaDA_PROJECT7_RESTAPI/README.md

-Implement a future

-1 Create mapping domain class and place in package com.nnk.springboot.domain

-2 Create repository class and place in package com.nnk.springboot.repositories

-3 Create controller class and place in package com.nnk.springboot.controllers

-4 Create view files and place in src/main/resource/templates

-Write Unit Test

-1 Create unit test and place in package com.nnk.springboot in folder test > java

-Security

-1 Create user service to load user from database and place in package com.nnk.springboot.services 2 Add configuration class and place in package com.nnk.springboot.security

 Running App

 After some modifications of project we can run this app with maven in command line:
-- mvn clean package for generate a classes in target
+- mvn clean package : for generate a classes in target

-- mvn spring-boot:run for run our application
+- mvn spring-boot:run : for run our application

+Deploy App
+ move in directory target :cd target deploy it : java -jar spring-boot-skeleton-0.0.1-SNAPSHOT.jar